alxkm/java-concurrency-patterns/README.md

 **CopyOnWriteArrayList<E>** — A thread-safe analogue of ArrayList, implemented with the CopyOnWrite algorithm.

-**Additional methods and constructor**

-**CopyOnWriteArrayList(E[] toCopyIn)** - Constructor accepting an array as input.
-**int indexOf(E e, int index)** - Returns the index of the first occurrence of the specified element, starting the search from the given index.
-**int lastIndexOf(E e, int index)** - Returns the index of the last occurrence of the specified element when searching backward, starting from the given index.
-**boolean addIfAbsent(E e)** - Adds an element to the collection if it is not already present.
-The equality of elements is determined using the equals method.
-**int addAllAbsent(Collection<? extends E> c)** - Adds elements from the specified collection to this collection if they are not already present.
-Returns the number of elements added.

 **CopyOnWriteArraySet<E>** — Implementation of the Set interface, using CopyOnWriteArrayList as a basis.
 Unlike CopyOnWriteArrayList, there are no additional methods.

 ### Examples: